populationgenomics/talos/design_docs/MOI_Checks.md

 # MOI Checks

-Following the labelling and VCF re-headering, we have a heavily filtered VCF file containing all the required labels and annotations, accompanied by a JSON file describing all the Compound-Het variant pairs.
+Following the labelling and VCF re-headering, we have a heavily filtered VCF file containing all the required labels and annotations.
 Combining this information with the pedigree, we can iterate through each of the variants, and check if the evidence supports the PanelApp suggested Mode Of Inheritance for the corresponding gene.

 For each participant, we compile a list of variants where the inheritance model matches the PanelApp MOI, e.g.